 3.6.1 Variable Measurements

-Both dependentand independent variable were measured based on rated response of respondent opinions.
+Both dependent and independent variable were measured based on rated response of respondent opinions.
 These variables were developed based on the objectives of this research.
 Dependent variable include loan and performance of SMEs while independent variable include SMEs related factors, loan and bank related factors.
 Performance of SMEs will be measured by rating the opinion of SMEs from Temeke district based on trend of sales and profit after accessing loan from Letshego bank, SMEs related factors will be measured based on rated response of bank loan officers on how SMEs collateral ,capital and character affect bank lending decision, bank related factors will be measured based on rated response of SMEs owners on how bank policy regulation and procedure affect their borrowing decision, loan will be measured based on rated opinion of SMEs, on whether or not loan has contributed to the overall performance of SMEs.

 3.6.2 Data Analysis Technique and Procedure

 The Collected data were classified in to different categories, analyzed and presented by statistical tools (simple tables, means and percentage) to ascertain the proportional of bank loan in financing the SMEs.
-Two simplemultiple linear regression equations were used to assess the relationship between depend and independent variables for two different dependents variable and the result were interpreted based on the underlying theory of this study.
+Two simple multiple linear regression equations were used to assess the relationship between depend and independent variables for two different dependents variable and the result were interpreted based on the underlying theory of this study.

 Regression model (1)